wp-plugins/add-meta-tags/readme.txt

 `
 This code can be placed inside your theme's `functions.php` file.

-**Example 8**: Customize the gteneric descriptions in the category, tag and custom taxonomy archives.
+**Example 8**: Customize the generic descriptions in the category, tag and custom taxonomy archives.

 This can easily be done by hooking custom functions to the `amt_generic_description_category_archive`, `amt_generic_description_tag_archive` and `amt_generic_description_taxonomy_archive` filters: